 - Promote a positive attitude to learning

-- Teach children the basic skills in Literacy, Numeracy and ICT which is a responsibility of all staff
+- Teach children the basic skills in English, Mathematics and Computing which is a responsibility of all staff

 - Enable pupils to be creative and develop their own thinking

 - Enable pupils to be positive citizens in today’s society

 - Teach children to have an awareness of their own spiritual development and to understand right from wrong, being able to forgive themselves and others